Skip to main content

 Use auth signup when you are creating a brand new Libretto Cloud organization:

-npx libretto experimental auth signup
+npx libretto cloud auth signup

 The CLI prompts for your name, email, password, organization name, organization slug, and the alert email that Libretto Cloud should use for workflow failure notifications.
 After the account is created, it waits for email verification and stores the session locally in ~/.libretto/auth.json.